cpare/My-Comic-Book-Collection/README.md

 # My-Comic-Book-Collection
-  Python script that takes just a few inputs from an Excel sheet to query for additional details from https://comicspriceguide.com.
+  Python script that takes just a few inputs from an Google sheet to query for additional details from https://comicspriceguide.com.
 Result is an updated HTML page and XLS with current values, description, and other helpful features

 <b>Provide the following items in an XLS:</b>